privacyguides/privacyguides.org/docs/basics/hardware.md

 Many solutions exist that allow you to separate what you're doing on a computer, such as virtual machines and sandboxing.
 However, the best compartmentalization is physical separation.
 This is useful especially for situations where certain software requires you to bypass security features in your OS, such as with anti-cheat software bundled with many games.

 For gaming, it may be useful to designate one machine as your "gaming" machine and only use it for that one task.
 Keep it on a separate VLAN.
+This may require the use of a managed switch and a router that supports segregated networks.

 Most consumer routers allow you to do this by enabling a separate "guest" network that can't talk to your main network.
-All untrusted devices can go here, including IOT devices like your smart fridge/thermostat/tv/etc.
+All untrusted devices can go here, including IoT devices like your smart fridge, thermostat, tv etc.

 ### Minimalism